 Being based in Asia, I use mostly Malaysia Airlines as they're often similar priced than the budget airlines (AirAsia, Scoot, Tiger Airways), but the service is so much better with Malaysia Airlines.
 You get free check in baggage, entertainment system on board, plus an inflight meal.

 If you're looking for the cheapest flights to Kuala Lumpur, I recommend Kiwi.com!
 It's a brilliant flight search engine that compares all airlines and will find the best deals for you!
 I use it all the time.

 How to get from the International Airport to KL city center?

 By Train: The fastest way is the express train to Kuala Lumpur's city center.
 It takes about 30 minutes to KL Sentral Station.
 You can buy the tickets online for MYR55 (US$12).

 By Bus: The cheapest way to get from KLIA to the city center is by bus.
 There are several companies that sell bus tickets for MYR15-18(US$3-4).
 You will see some stalls that are selling bus tickets, as soon as you enter the arrival hall.

 By Taxi: If you are more than 2 people, it's worth to take a cab - it will be cheaper than the train.
 A taxi from KLIA to KL city center cost about MYR80-110 (US$18-25).
-I recommend to use taxi apps and order online, Uber and GrabCar have the cheapest cab fares and are very reliable.
+I recommend to use taxi apps and order online, GrabCar offers the cheapest cab fares and are very reliable.
 There is free WiFi at the airport, you might be able to order a cab without using data.

 The International Airport is located about 75 kilometers south of the city centre, a cab or bus ride will take about 1 - 1,5 hours, depending on the traffic.